The Sea Hornet

-The Sea Hornet is a 1951 American adventure film directed by Joseph Kane and written by Gerald Drayson Adams.
-The film stars Rod Cameron, Adele Mara, Lorna Gray, Chill Wills, Jim Davis and Richard Jaeckel.
-The film was released on November 6, 1951, by Republic Pictures.
+The Sea Hornet is a 1951 American adventure film directed by Joseph Kane, written by Gerald Drayson Adams and starring Rod Cameron, Adele Mara, Lorna Gray, Chill Wills, Jim Davis and Richard Jaeckel.
+The film was released on November 6, 1951 by Republic Pictures.

 Plot

-A merchant ship sunk off the California Coast during World War II with a million dollars cash on board.
-A diver becomes romantically involved.
+A diver inspects a merchant ship sunk near the California coast during World War II with a million dollars cash on board and becomes romantically involved.